Grinder or Sander: Understanding the Distinction Skip to content

 • Aggressive in nature

-• Works on high speed generating sparks
+• Works on high speed, generating sparks

 • Low-risk

-• Works on low speed generating dust
+• Works on low speed, generating dust

-Low or high accuracy
+Based On Accuracy Low or high accuracy High accuracy

 Compare products